“Cheer up, luv. It may never happen.” Gran says, smiling into my serious, leave-me-to-wallow-in-existential-angst face.

 Grandad is right of course.
 I need to talk to Daisy.
 I’ll always need to talk to Daisy.

-“Did you boy’s have a good walk in the rain?”, gran asks and I am suddenly certain that she’s knows all about Grandad’s Shed.
+“Did you boy’s have a good walk in the rain?”, Gran asks and I am suddenly certain that she knows all about Grandad’s Shed.

 “And is the world still ending?”

 “Really?
 Poor girl.
-What where her parents thinking?”
+What were her parents thinking?”

 Gran takes in my frown and adds,”I wonder if it would help her to know that the daisy is given as a sign of true love because it’s really two flowers in one?”

 I stop frowning and file that information away for possible use tonight.
 Then I feel shallow and sneaky.
 Tonight I need to talk with Daisy, not play word games.